Agile Performance and

 Autonomous Navigation

 The GoPal AMRs only require the same space as an employee with a pallet jack.
 In addition, the robot can rotate about its own axis, making it much more compact and maneuverable than competing AMRs.
-These features are critical when working areas and transport lanes at your facility have been optimized for pallet jacks.
+These features are critical when work zones and traffic lanes at your site have been optimized for pallet jacks.

 All GoPal AMRs feature smart navigation, allowing the robots to make dynamic decisions along their route.
 If the robot encounters an obstacle in its path (e.g., a person, fork lift or pallet jack), it will simply circumvent the obstacle.
-If the path is completely blocked, the robot will automatically calculate and select the shortest alternate route to its destination.
+If the path is completely blocked, the robot automatically recalculates a new route and immediately proceeds to its destination.

-Read our case studies to learn how the advanced performance and autonomous navigation in the GoPal solution have helped many companies automate their intralogistics, while saving costs and elevating employees to more valuable tasks.
+Read our case studies to learn how the GoPal Solution have helped companies of all sizes automate their internal material transportation, while saving costs and elevating employees to more valuable tasks.

 Mapping the facility is performed in stages as follows:

-- LEARNING STAGE: The first stage is simply to take the AMR for a "stroll" (controlled by a smartphone/tablet) through the entire building to record the surroundings/environment using its sensors.
+1. LEARNING STAGE: Simply take the AMR for a "stroll" (manually controlled using a smartphone/tablet) through your site to record the surroundings/environment using its sensors.